elastic/elastic-otel-dotnet/examples/k8s/README.md

     instrumentation.opentelemetry.io/inject-dotnet: elastic-otel-dotnet
 ```

-we can now create our pod containing our dotnet image.
+We can now create our pod containing our dotnet image.

 To add your containerized image create a new `my-dotnet-application.yml` file